Written by Benjamin Bowles

 - Your products fit inside the various free boxes from USPS.

-You regularly ship from home or still have an office open for pickup.
+- You regularly ship from your home or office.

 - Measure your products and choose a box that fits

 - Create a label